-Former Miner Ashleigh Decker is in her third year as an assistant soccer coach for the UTEP soccer program.
+Former Miner Ashleigh Decker is in her fourth year as an assistant soccer coach for the UTEP soccer program.
 She was tabbed to the position on Feb.
 10, 2012.

-She was a four-year starter for the Miners (2003-06), including captaining the 2005 squad that advanced to the second round of the NCAA Tournament
+As a player, Decker was as steady as can be.
+She was a four-year starter (2003-06) and captained the 2005 squad that advanced to the second round of the NCAA Tournament.

 She also got involved in the offense, tallying a pair of goals to go along with 12 assists.
 At the time of her graduation from UTEP, the 12 helpers ranked as the ninth most in program history.

 Decker was a solid student as well, earning academic honors from the conference on three occasions.

 She graduated with a degree in business management from UTEP in May 2007.